-Two separate works, one by James Oxley and Suijie Wang and the second by Relinde Jurrius and Ruud Pellikaan, define an adjoint for linear matroids.
+Two separate works, \cite{[8]} by James Oxley and Suijie Wang and \cite{[7]} by Relinde Jurrius and Ruud Pellikaan, define an adjoint for linear matroids.
 We will use the notation of Oxley and Wang as Jurrius and Pellikaan used a dual definition.